Post in ground: History

 This type of construction is often believed to be an intermediate form between a palisade construction and a stave construction.
 Because the postholes are easily detected in archaeological surveys, they can be distinguished from the other two.

-Post in ground was one of the timber construction methods used for French colonial structures in New France; it was called poteaux-en-terre.

 The Japanese also used a type of earthfast construction until the eighteenth century, which they call Hottate-bashira (literally "embedded pillars").

 The Dogon people in Africa use post in ground construction for their toguna, community gathering places typically located in the center of villages for official and informal meetings.

 Poteaux-en-terre

 In the historical region of New France in North America, poteaux-en-terre was a historic style of earthfast timber framing.
 This method is similar to poteaux-sur-sol, but the boulin (hewn posts) are planted in the ground rather than landing on a sill plate.
 The spaces between the boulin are filled with bousillage (reinforced mud) or pierrotage (stones and mud).
-Surviving examples of both types of structures can be found at Ste.
+One extant example of post in ground construction is the Bequtte-Ribault House in Ste.
 Genevieve, Missouri.
+There is also archeological evidence of similar houses in St. Louis near the original boat landing.